magento/knowledge-base/src/troubleshooting/general/magento-2.4.2-b2b-email-template-not-updating-email.md

 ## Issue

- <span class="wysiwyg-underline">Steps to reproduce</span> :
+ <span class="wysiwyg-underline">Steps to reproduce</span>:

 1. Company Admin creates a PO (Purchase Order) in the frontend.
 1. Check the Auto-Approved email.
 The **customer name** / **currency rate** should be expected values.
-1. Change currency symbol ( **Stores > Configuration > Currency Setup > Currency Options** ) in Admin and company admin name on the Customer Account page.
+1. Change currency symbol (**Stores > Configuration > Currency Setup > Currency Options**) in Admin and company admin name on the Customer Account page.
 1. Customer Admin creates another PO in Admin.
 1. Check the Auto-Approved email.

- <span class="wysiwyg-underline">Expected results:</span> The customer name and currency symbol are changed in emails, and have their new values as expected.
+ <span class="wysiwyg-underline">Expected results:</span>

+ The customer name and currency symbol are changed in emails, and have their new values as expected.

+ <span class="wysiwyg-underline">Actual results</span>:

- <span class="wysiwyg-underline">Actual results</span> :The customer name and currency symbol are not changed in emails, and have their previous values.
+ The customer name and currency symbol are not changed in emails, and have their previous values.

 ## Workaround